pebblecode/pebblecode.com/README.md

     grunt build

 Commit the changes, and the layout file will automatically handle using the built files on non-development environments.

+To force the page to use the development js, add `?dev` to the url.

+To force the page to use the production js, add `?prod` to the url (this also overrides `?dev`).

 ## Tests